 I may be rushing things, but deck the halls again now.

 For we need a little Christmas

 Right this very minute, we need a little Christmas now!

 Have a little listen – right below…

-With this year being one for the record books of stress inducing, I want to make the Christmas season be the best I can without having to spend a lot of money or time to accomplish it.
+This year I want to make the Christmas season be the best I can without having to spend a lot of money or time to accomplish it.

 Instead of hauling out bins of stuff, I am going to add small touches around the house that remind me of the old-fashioned homey Christmases I had as a child.

 No stress, just pure happy, contentment and JOY!